-Weekly grade-level meetings are held with faculty and staff for the purpose of sharing information, discussing grade-level concerns, and planning.
-Vertical teaming is utilized to align instruction and to have better communication across the grade levels.
+Weekly grade-level meetings are held with teachers and staff to share information, discuss grade-level/campus concerns, and for instructional planning.
+As needed, vertical teaming is utilized to align instruction across the grade levels and to support each other with what students need to know for the following year.

 As a campus, we believe that parental involvement is important to the success of our students.
-Our Guidance Counselor consistently works to not only recruit parents to volunteer but to educate them through a variety of parent information meetings.
-The meetings are held quarterly throughout the school year in order to impart valuable and helpful information.
+Our school counselor works to not only recruit parents to volunteer but also to educate them through a variety of parent information meetings.
+The meetings are held monthly throughout the school year to share valuable and helpful information.